Changing a User Password

 3. In the 'Repeat new password' field, enter the same password you entered in the 'New Password' field.

+4. Click Save at the bottom of the screen to successfully change your password.
 The new password grants you access to Web UIs to which your user group has access, as well as the workbench.